eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/architecture.rst

   It is the entity that allows the creation of the previous entities it contains, as well as the configuration of their behavior.
 * **Publisher**.
-  The Publisher publish data under a topic using a DataWriter, which read the data from the transport.
+  The Publisher publishes data under a topic using a DataWriter, which reads the data from the transport.
-  It is the entity that creates and configures the DataWriter entities it contains, and may contain one or more DataWriter entities.
+  It is the entity that creates and configures the DataWriter entities it contains, and may contain one or more of them.
 * **DataWriter**.
   It is the entity in charge of publishing messages.
   The user must provide a Topic when creating this entity which will be the Topic under which the data will be